Wednesday, June 3, 2026

 According to the town, the project is maybe 10 years or more out before construction starts, but Sims and Schmidt wanted to take action now before TxDOT gets set in its plans.

-This project is separate from TxDOT’s FM 407 “Breakout Project” that is planned at the FM 407 intersection at I-35W, which aims to ease traffic as commuters try to cross, enter or exit I-35W.
+The widening proposal is separate from TxDOT’s planned FM 407 “Breakout Project” at I-35W, which aims to improve traffic flow as commuters cross, enter or exit I-35W.

 TxDOT has not started the breakout project, yet, but Denton County broke ground on its “Micro Breakout” project in April that aims to help southern Denton County drivers now, while waiting on TxDOT to start its work.